Mohamed-Amine-Dogui/GITHUB-ACTIONS-SANDBOX/README.md

 ### repository_dispatch:

-- mannually trigger a workflow
+- to trigger a workflow mannually with a POST request from Postman

 - go to postman and create a POST request: https://api.github.com/repos/Mohamed-Amine-Dogui/GITHUB-ACTIONS-SANDBOX/dispatches
 - in Headers --> key :